nichtDanger/elements-utils/README.md

 - Icon of the current Moon Phase
 - Green Sphere showing the Border of any Player Base
     - Hotkey to toggle (default: Z)
+- Potion display (count of heal/mana potions in inv)
+- Translation for death.attack.magic.item (Player killed by magic damage)

 ## Config